unexpectedjs/unexpected/documentation/api/addType.md

 })
 ```

-That is already quite helpful, but the output misses the information
+That is already quite helpful, but it would be even nicer if the
-that it is `Person` instances we are comparing.
-We can fix that by
+stringification of `Person` instances could read as valid calls to the
-implementing an `inspect` method on the type.
+constructor.
+We can fix that by implementing an `inspect` method on the type.

 ```javascript
 expect.addType({